Deutschendorf Origin Story

 Deutschendorf is a family name with deep Prussian roots.

 How do I know that?
-Well, if you search for references to the name "Deutschendorf" before the year 1850 on Ancestry.com – which has an excellent searchable database of old German church records – you won't find any references to Deutschendorfs living "Im Reich" (that is, in western "Germany proper"), but you will find dozens of references to Deutschendorfs living to the east in Prussia.
+Well, if you search for references to the name "Deutschendorf" before the year 1850 on Ancestry.com – which has an excellent searchable database of old German church records – you won't find any references to Deutschendorfs living "Im Reich" (that is, in the German Reich to the west), but you will find dozens of references to Deutschendorfs living to the east in Prussia.

 And more importantly, it turns out there was an East Prussian village founded by German settlers in the early 14th century called Deutschendorf, which is German for "German Village".
 Ironically, what was once the very German village of Deutschendorf, is today the small Polish town of Wilczęta, Poland.